polyphony-chat/docs/SPECIFICATION.md

 !!! warning

-    This section is not exhaustive and does not cover all aspects of MLS and KeyPackages, and is just there to give a general overview of how KeyPackages are used in polyproto-core.
+    This section is not exhaustive and does not cover all aspects of MLS and KeyPackages.
+It exists solely to give a general overview of how KeyPackages are used in polyproto-core.
     Please read and understand the MLS specification (RFC9420) to implement polyproto-core correctly.

 A polyproto-core compliant server must store KeyPackages for all users that are registered on the server.
 The `KeyPackage` is a JSON object that contains the following information: